SteveMND/hello-world/README.md

 # hello-world
-This is no longer a testbed repository of a single branche, but now of two.
+This is no longer a testbed repository of a single branch, but now of two.
-##I am not a fan of markdown, but here we are.
+I am NOT a fan of markdown, but here we are.